Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning: Methodology

 where $r_{a} \in \{0, 1\}$ represents the base answer reward, and $r_{f} \in [0, 1]$ denotes the format reward, defined as the normalized ratio of valid formatting across all turns.
 The term $\beta$ is the core \textbf{trajectory-guided multiplier}, which dynamically modulates the answer reward based on localization precision and path conciseness:

 Here, $b_{0}$ serves as a base additional bonus, and $w_g$ is a weight coefficient controlled as a hyperparameter.
 The term $\mathcal{S}_{\text{clue}}$ (Hybrid Clue Score) incentivizes \textit{precise localization}, while $\gamma$ (Turn Decay Factor) promotes \textit{agile termination}.
+Intuitively, $\beta$ grants trajectory-level bonus only through the answer reward: when the answer is correct, the bonus becomes larger if the predicted grounding intervals better align with reference clues and the trajectory terminates with fewer redundant turns.

 \textbf{Hybrid Clue Score:} To mitigate context waste from erroneous seeking, we employ a tag-based strategy to guide the precision of clue seeking.
 We categorize samples with a tag $\tau$.
-For ``free exploration'' samples ($\tau = \text{free}$), $\mathcal{S}_{\text{clue}}$ is set to a constant $C_{\text{free}}$ to encourage diversity.
+For ``free exploration'' samples ($\tau = \text{free}$), $\mathcal{S}_{\text{clue}}$ is set to a constant $C_{\text{free}}$ to encourage diversity without requiring intermediate trajectory annotations.
 Conversely, for ``trajectory guided'' samples ($\tau = \text{tg}$), the score is derived from the alignment between the predicted interval and the ground truth.
 This dynamically adjusts the bonus based on clue localization precision, discouraging the model from wasting the context window on irrelevant segments.
 Specifically, the Hybrid Clue Score is calculated as follows:

 where $\text{IoU}$, $\text{IoP}$, and $\text{IoG}$ represent the Intersection over Union, the Intersection over Prediction, and the Intersection over Ground Truth, respectively.

 \textbf{Turn Decay Factor:} To ensure agile termination and prevent redundant loops, we apply an over-turn penalty.
 Let $k_{t}$ denote the actual number of tool invocations, and $k_{ref}$ be the annotated reference limit.
 The decay factor $\gamma$ penalizes trajectories that exceed the necessary steps: